vaghardoost/techchat-app/README.md

 # Techchat Application
 Techchat is an application show a json datapack as android views.

-In Techchat App There is Only Services And a service is context of datapack to convert to views
+In Techchat App There is Only Services.

+a service is context of datapack to convert to views
 ### What Is Service?
 service is an account in techchat and a script or code can work on it. service with id and token do login and received and send data to application users(here app called client)
 ### How To Transfare Data between Service and Client?